 Having the ability to take bookings at any hour makes online booking a must-have for all allied health practices.
 It’s very convenient for your clients (finding time to call you during standard business hours isn’t easy for everyone) and it removes the need for you or a receptionist to be ready to answer the phone to take those bookings.

-Pro tip: Once you embed your online booking system on your website you can link it to Google My Business (Google Maps).
+Pro tip: Once you embed your online booking system on your website you can link it to Google Business Profile (Google Maps).
 Copy your online booking URL, log in to your GMB account, tap “info”, scroll down and paste your URL into the “Appointment Links” field.
 Now patients who find your business on Google Maps can book directly from there!

 Appointment reminders are one great example of where marketing and providing excellent patient care meet.
 Appointment reminders are an exceptional way to prompt your patients to remember their upcoming appointment, which is beneficial for them to avoid missing it, and useful for you as it reduces no-shows.
 Cliniko has some helpful tools to automate your reminders and free up your time to focus on your patients.